Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 Once I save that, I can assign this to any one of my toll-free numbers or any number in the system.
 I can rearrange priorities.
 So let’s say, Ok, I don’t like this one anymore I want to use my A records first, I’ll move that up and then I’ll move the SIPURI to position number two.
 Once I press save that’s instantaneous, your calls now follow that inbound routing profile.

 Mike, thanks for the tour.
-Could you sum up the advantages of using thinQ’s Toll-Free Least Cost Routing engine?
+Could you sum up the advantages of using Commio’s Toll-Free Intelligent Call Routing (ICR) engine?

 Having multiple carrier solutions gives you the disaster recovery solution, so in the event there’s an outage, you don’t sit there waiting.
 You can take action all on your own.
 In the event of something happening on your network, if you’re using one of our routing profiles, it’s automatically going to fail-over without you having to do anything.
 All of this is managed with an extremely intuitive cloud-based platform you can access with any Web browser.